 Biography of Robert Mangold

-Robert Mangold has exhibited extensively worldwide and has had solo shows at Solomon R. Guggenheim Museum, New York and the Stedelijk Museum, Amsterdam.
-The New York-based artist's work has been shown three times in both documenta and the Whitney Biennial.
+Robert Mangold has exhibited extensively worldwide and has had solo shows at the Solomon R. Guggenheim Museum, New York and the Stedelijk Museum, Amsterdam, among others.
+The New York-based artist’s work has been shown three times in both documenta and the Whitney Biennial.
 Mangold also exhibited at the Venice Biennale in 1993.
 His work can be found in such renowned public collections as the Museum of Modern Art, the Tate Collection, London, and the Whitney Museum of American Art, New York.